 The open door policy is observed regarding requirements for admission to continuing education courses.
 Any person who is a high school graduate or at least 18 years of age, not currently attending a public school, and has the ability to benefit from the program is eligible to apply.
+Persons 16 or 17 years of age may enroll in Continuing Education classes that are held outside of regular school hours with permission from the school system.
 A person who does not have a high school diploma can enroll in basic skills classes.